ChickenPsy/DMgine/replit.md

-# DM Generator Application
+# DMgine Business - Social Media Assistant for Small Business Owners

 ## Overview

-This is a modern React-based web application that generates personalized direct messages using AI.
-The application allows users to input a target person and select a tone (professional, casual, or chaos) to generate customized DMs.
+This is a modern React-based web application that generates professional business outreach messages using AI.
+The application has been pivoted from dating/personal messaging to serve as a social media assistant for small business owners, allowing them to create professional communications for influencer partnerships, customer follow-ups, brand collaborations, and client outreach.
 Built with a modern full-stack architecture using React, Express, and PostgreSQL with Drizzle ORM.

 ## Recent Updates (January 2025)